reddyfede/task-flow/docs/README.md

 # TaskFlow

 TaskFlow is an app to manage your team work.
-The Team Leader can create tasks and assign them to team members on a week-calendar.
+Team Leader can create tasks and assign them to team members based on their weekly availability.
+Team members can view their daily tasks on a gantt chart.

 [Planning Document](https://github.com/spencerlelswick/task-flow/blob/development/docs/planning.md)